gregv21v/data-collection-agent/README.md

 # Data Collection Agent
-allows you to collect data from multiple website, and store it in a database.
+Allows you to collect data from multiple website, and store it in a database.

 # Packages: